sw3023/letsencrypt-dockercloud-haproxy/README.md

   * Define an `OPTIONS` environment variable in the `letsencrypt` service, if you want to pass additional arguments to `certbot` (e.g. `--staging`).

+  * Define an `LOAD_BALANCER_SERVICE_NAME` environment variable in the `letsencrypt` service.
+It is used to wait for this service to be listening on port 80 before starting the `letsencrypt` service.

 Several environment variables are hard coded, and don't need to be defined in your stack file: